Can You Learn Semantics Through Next-Word Prediction? The Case of Entailment: Introduction

 \section{Introduction}

 Inspired by the empirical capabilities of language models (LMs) trained on next-word prediction, recent work has examined if and how linguistic meaning might be inferred from raw text \citep[][inter alia]{bender-koller-2020-climbing,merrill2021provable,pavlick2022semantic,wu-etal-2023-transparency}.
 A text corpus is the result of humans using text to communicate information, and doing this efficiently requires following pragmatic principles like avoiding contradictory or redundant sentences.
-Therefore, training to predict whether sentences can co-occur might lead LMs to represent semantic relationships between sentences \citep{harris1954distributional,potts2020possible,michael2020dissect}.
+Therefore, training to predict whether sentences can co-occur (which can reduce to next-token prediction) might lead LMs to represent semantic relationships between sentences \citep{harris1954distributional,potts2020possible,michael2020dissect}.

 But does sentence co-occurrence provide enough signal for LMs to learn to represent complex semantic phenomena like entailment? \citet{merrill-etal-2022-entailment} derive a simple equation by which the entailment relation between two sentences can be detected using their co-occurrence probability in a corpus generated by speakers who avoid redundancy.
 Intuitively, non-redundant speakers will rarely utter entailed sentences, so low co-occurrence probability of two sentences is predictive of their entailment relationship.
 This means that, in principle, learning to model sentence co-occurrence perfectly requires an LM to implicitly model entailment, and entailment classifications can be extracted from the co-occurrence probabilities of such an LM.